MahsaP/gazebo_ros_denso/README.md

 2) If you want to command the robot and see the performance, you can run the following line

 `roslaunch vs060_gazebo vs060_rqt.launch`

+## How to run it on Rviz
+If you want to see the image of the camera, open a new terminal and run the following

+`rosrun image_view image_view image:=/vs060/camera/image_raw`